November 15, 2024

 However, Altcoins also come with a set of disadvantages compared to more established cryptocurrencies like Bitcoin:

-• Lack of Adoption: Altcoins often struggle with gaining widespread recognition and acceptance, which can lead to limited liquidity and heightened market volatility.
+• Lack of Adoption: Altcoins often struggle with gaining widespread recognition and acceptance, which can lead to limited and heightened market volatility.

 • Higher Risk: They are typically seen as riskier investments due to smaller market caps and the potential for price manipulation or exit scams.